cargicar/RL_from_andy_jones/Home.md

 All of these cover roughly the same material, and all have roughly the same prerequisites:
  * you should be comfortable with probability, statistics, linear algebra and multivariable calculus at a first-year-undergrad level,
  * you should be comfortable with programming in Python,
- * you should be familiar with deep learning concepts like convolutions and gradient descent.
+ * and you should be familiar with deep learning concepts like convolutions and gradient descent.

 **If you're entirely new to probability/statistics/linear algebra/multivariable calculus**, we'll make a weak recommendation for Khan Academy's [stats](https://www.khanacademy.org/math/statistics-probability)/[lin alg](https://www.khanacademy.org/math/linear-algebra)/[calc](https://www.khanacademy.org/math/multivariable-calculus) courses, or for the [Mathematics for Machine Learning](https://mml-book.github.io/) book.
 These resources suit a lot of people well.